Keywords: Generative Adversarial Networks, Memory Networks

-Abstract: We propose an approach to address two undesired properties of unsupervised GANs.
-First, since GANs use only a continuous latent distribution to embed multiple classes or clusters of a dataset, GANs often do not correctly handle the structural discontinuity between disparate classes in a latent space.
+Abstract: We propose an approach to address two issues that commonly occur during training of unsupervised GANs.
+First, since GANs use only a continuous latent distribution to embed multiple classes or clusters of data, they often do not correctly handle the structural discontinuity between disparate classes in a latent space.
 Second, discriminators of GANs easily forget about past generated samples by generators, incurring instability during adversarial training.
-We argue that these two infamous problems of unsupervised GANs can be largely alleviated by a memory structure to which both generators and discriminators can access.
-Generators can effectively store a large amount of training samples that are needed to understand the underlying cluster distribution, which eases the structure discontinuity problem.
-At the same time, discriminators can memorize previously generated samples, which mitigate the forgetting problem.
-We propose a novel end-to-end GAN model named memoryGAN, that involves a memory network that can be trained in an unsupervised manner, and integrable to many existing models of GANs.
-With evaluations on multiple datasets including Fashion-MNIST, CelebA, CIFAR10, and Chairs, we show that our model is probabilistically interpretable, and generates image samples of high visual fidelity.
-We also show that our memoryGAN also achieves the state-of-the-art inception scores among unsupervised GAN models on the CIFAR10 dataset, without additional tricks or weaker divergences.
+We argue that these two infamous problems of unsupervised GAN training can be largely alleviated by a learnable memory network to which both generators and discriminators can access.
+Generators can effectively learn representation of training samples to understand underlying cluster distributions of data, which ease the structure discontinuity problem.
+At the same time, discriminators can better memorize clusters of previously generated samples, which mitigate the forgetting problem.
+We propose a novel end-to-end GAN model named memoryGAN, which involves a memory network that is unsupervisedly trainable and integrable to many existing GAN models.
+With evaluations on multiple datasets such as Fashion-MNIST, CelebA, CIFAR10, and Chairs, we show that our model is probabilistically interpretable, and generates realistic image samples of high visual fidelity.
+The memoryGAN also achieves the state-of-the-art inception scores over unsupervised GAN models on the CIFAR10 dataset, without any optimization tricks and weaker divergences.